somerwalker/ai-transformation-playbook/docs/02-ai-use-case-intake.md

+This framework provides a structured process for capturing and documenting AI opportunities so they can be evaluated consistently and aligned with business priorities.

 # AI Use Case Intake Framework

 Organizations often receive AI ideas from many sources: executives, product teams, engineering groups, and operations leaders.